Cottage Health - Moments Live On - Santa Barbara Cottage Hospital 125th Anniversary

 What's Your Moment?

 Share your story with us.
 Send an e-mail to firstname.lastname@example.org and tell us about your most memorable moment in your shared history with Santa Barbara Cottage Hospital.

 Our Doors Have Never Closed

 Since its official opening on December 8, 1891, Santa Barbara Cottage Hospital has never closed its doors.
-Caring for patients through challenging times — the 1918 flu epidemic, the 1925 earthquakes, and various floods and fires — we’ve also been privileged to share some of the brightest moments, welcoming tens of thousands of babies into the community.
+Caring for patients through challenging times — the 1918 flu epidemic, the 1925 earthquakes, various floods and fires, and the COVID-19 pandemic — we’ve also been privileged to share some of the brightest moments, welcoming tens of thousands of babies into the community.

 1 / 4

 Nurses with Dr. Jane Spaulding (second from right)

 Santa Barbara Cottage Hospital, circa 1891